 Discover Avignon

-Avignon is a remarkable city, which will surprise and charm you with its historic center, where the Regina Hotel is located, between the ramparts and the Palais des Papes.
-Stroll through the city and discover all its wonders: medieval houses and streets, historic squares, restaurants and shops.
+Avignon is a remarkable city, which will surprise and charm you with its historic center, where the Regina Hotel is located, between the ramparts and the Palace of the Popes.
+Stroll through the city and discover all its wonders: the houses and the medieval streets, the historic squares, the restaurants and the boutiques.

-In this historic district, you can easily visit the Palais des Papes or the Pont Saint-Bénézet (more commonly known as the "Pont d'Avignon").
-We also advise you to organize a visit to one of the many museums in the city: the Calvet Museum, the Lambert Collection, the Lapidary Museum or the Angladon Museum.
+In this historic district, you can easily visit the Palais des Papes or the Pont Saint-Bénézet (more commonly known as the “Pont d 'Avignon').
+We also advise you to organize a visit to one of the city's many museums: the Calvet Museum, the Lambert Collection, the Lapidary Museum or the Angladon Museum.

-To find out more about the tourist points, go to the Avignon tourist office, located a few steps from our 3-star hotel in the city center.
+To find out more about tourist attractions, go to the Avignon tourist office, located a few steps from our 3-star hotel in the city center.

 Discover the Palace of the Popes

 To fully enjoy Avignon and all its wonders, you must stay in the city center.
 By choosing our 3-star hotel, you will be just a few steps from the Palais des Papes.
 This exceptional monument, built in the 14th century, is a proud example of Provençal Gothic architecture.
-The Palace of the Popes is classified by UNESCO as a "World Heritage Site".
-All year round, the Palais des Papes opens its doors to you for exhibitions, cultural events and guided tours.
+The Palais des Papes is classified by UNESCO as a “World Heritage Site”.
+All year round, the Palais des Papes opens its doors to you for exhibitions, cultural events and guided tours

 Discover an important part of the history of Avignon and the region, by visiting the Palais des Papes!